 Use either chestnut mushrooms or portobello mushrooms and cut them into quarters.
 Add them to a frying pan or skillet with a little olive oil and cook on slow heat until thoroughly cooked.
 Next, add some butter and chopped garlic, now stir well.
 Add more butter and garlic if necessary until the mushrooms have a strong garlic flavor.

-Once cooked add them alongside your lasagana, a perfect accompaniment that’ll add a unique and memorable spin to the dish – perfect for a dinner party.
+Once cooked add them alongside your lasagna, a perfect accompaniment that’ll add a unique and memorable spin to the dish.